remimorvan/knowledge-clustering/README.md

   This can happen if you have multiple versions of `python` (and multiple versions of `knowledge-clustering`).
-  > Type `where python3`, and uninstall `knowledge-clustering` from everywhere (using `<path>/python3 -m pip uninstall knowledge-clustering`) except your main version of python.
-Try to then upgrade `knowledge-clustering` by running `pip3 install --upgrade knowledge-clustering`.
+  > Type `where python3`, and uninstall `knowledge-clustering` from everywhere (using `<path>/python3 -m pip uninstall knowledge-clustering`).
+  Try to then reinstall `knowledge-clustering` by running `python3 -m pip install --upgrade knowledge-clustering`.